Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-OVERWEIGHT/ OBESITY (SELF-REPORTED BODY MASS INDEX) (a)(b), Age standardised (c), 18 years and over
+OVERWEIGHT/ OBESITY (MEASURED AND SELF-REPORTED BODY MASS INDEX (BMI)) (a)(b), Age standardised (c), 18 years and over

 OVERWEIGHT AND OBESITY

-In 2007-08, a higher proportion of males aged 18 years and over were overweight or obese (63%) than were females (48%).
-These overweight/obesity rates were both up five percentage points on the 2001 results.
-These estimates are based on people's self reported height and weight and have been age standardised to account for differences in the structure of the population over time.
+In 2011-12, a higher proportion of males aged 18 years and over were overweight or obese (70%) than were females (56%).
+These overweight/obesity rates were up five and six percentage points respectively on the 1995 results.
+These estimates are based on people's measured height and weight and have been age standardised to account for differences in the structure of the population over time.

 People being overweight or obese may have significant health, social and economic impacts, and is closely related to lack of exercise and to diet.
 Being overweight or obese increases the risk of suffering from a range of health conditions, including coronary heart disease, Type 2 diabetes, some cancers, knee and hip problems, and sleep apnoea.
 (Endnote 1) In 2008, the total annual cost of obesity to Australia, including health system costs, loss of productivity costs and carers' costs, was estimated at around $58 billion.
 (Endnote 2)